Andrew-Gan/andrew-gan.github.io/_pages/about.md

 My work is in the intersection of Security and Privacy, Accelerator Architecture and Machine Learning.
 Check out the research section to learn more!
 My motivation for this field stems from a desire to bridge the performance concerns of the accelerator community and the security concerns of the cryptographic community.

 I am a member of TCLS, the Trustworthy and Collaborative Learning Systems lab.
-We work on integrating ML applications, secure MPC and hardware acceleration to build practical and secure intelligent systems.
+We work on integrating ML, MPC and acceleration to build practical and secure intelligent systems.
 I am open to collaboration regardless of academic department or location of institution.

 ## Bio
 I attended Taylor's University in Malaysia and enrolled into the American Degree Transfer Program (ADP), after which I transferred to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
-After a brief period in the industry, I went to graduate school at Purdue and received a MSc. in Electrical and Computer Engineering in 2024 before continuing on to PhD candidacy.
-My intent is to enter the industry.
+After a brief period in the industry, I went to graduate school at Purdue and received a MSc. in ECE in 2024 before continuing on to PhD candidacy.
+My intent is to enter the industry as a researcher for a company in the relevant field.

 ## Hobbies
 swing dance, cooking, cycling, reading novels